mpedruski/MTL_Map/README.md

 ## Vision

-My vision for the project involves two separate ways of navigating Montréal:
+My vision for the project involves three separate ways of navigating Montréal:

 * A spatial walking tour that allows users to move through Montréal a bit like someone might move through it while walking.
+The user can choose to move north, south, east, west, to the closest location, or to a random location.

-* An 'emotional' walking tour that would attempt to link spaces not by physical proximity, but by how they are linked in memory.
-The goal would be a bit to present the tour of Montréal a bit as if one were reading *À la recherche du temps perdu* or
+* An temporal walking tour that allows users to move forward or backward in time, as well as visits to random locations from each of the four seasons.

-*Mrs. Dalloway*.
+* An 'emotional' walking tour that doesn't link spaces by physical or temporal proximity, but by how they are linked in memory.
+The goal would be a bit to present the tour of Montréal a bit as if one were reading *À la recherche du temps perdu* or *Mrs. Dalloway*.
+The current implementation of this leads the user to the memory with the highest cosine similarity to the current memory (unless that was the preceding memory).

-I would like the project to have significant visual and textual elements:
+Ultimately I would like the project to have significant visual and textual elements:

 * A map showing users where they are in MTL, and what other locations are available (along with some animation showing the trip between the two to make the transitions more felt).